History of African Americans in Chicago: Segregation

 The increasingly large black population in Chicago (40,000 in 1910, and 278,000 in 1940) faced some of the same discrimination as they had in the South.
 It was hard for many blacks to find jobs and find decent places to live because of the competition for housing among different ethnic groups at a time when the city was expanding in population so dramatically.
 At the same time that blacks moved from the South in the Great Migration, Chicago had recently received hundreds of thousands of immigrants from southern and eastern Europe.
 The groups competed with each other for working-class wages.

 Though other techniques to maintain housing segregation had been used, such as redlining and exclusive zoning to single-family housing, by 1927 the political leaders of Chicago began to adopt racially restrictive covenants.
 The Chicago Real Estate Board promoted a racially restrictive covenant to YMCAs, churches, women's clubs, parent teacher associations, Kiwanis clubs, chambers of commerce and property owners' associations.
 At one point, as much as 80% of the city's area was included under restrictive covenants.

 The Supreme Court of the United States in Shelley v.
 Kraemer ruled in 1948 that racially restrictive covenants were unconstitutional, but this did not quickly solve blacks' problems with finding adequate housing.
-Homeowners' associations discouraged members from selling to black families, thus maintaining residential segregation.
+Homeowners' associations discouraged members from selling to other families, thus maintaining residential segregation.
 European immigrants and their descendants competed with African Americans for limited affordable housing, and those who didn't get the house lived on the streets.

-In a succession common to most cities, many middle and upper-class whites were the first to move out of the city to new housing, aided by new commuter rail lines and the construction of new highway systems.
-Later arrivals, ethnic whites and African-American families occupied the older housing behind them.
-The white residents who had been in the city longest were the ones most likely to move to the newer, most expensive housing, as they could afford it.
-After 1945, the early white residents (many Irish immigrants and their descendants) on the South Side began to move away under pressure of new migrants and with newly expanding housing opportunities.
+In a succession common to most cities, many middle and upper-class Whites were the first to move out of the city to new housing, aided by new commuter rail lines and the construction of new highway systems.
+Later arrivals, ethnic Whites and African-American families occupied the older housing behind them.
+The White residents who had been in the city longest were the ones most likely to move to the newer, most expensive housing, as they could afford it.
+After 1945, the early White residents (many Irish immigrants and their descendants) on the South Side began to move away under pressure of new migrants and with newly expanding housing opportunities.
 African Americans continued to move into the area, which had become the black capital of the country.
-The South Side became predominantly black, and the Black Belt was solidified.
+The South Side became predominantly Black, and the black belt was solidified.